Are you looking for a way to pay it forward? Maybe teaching your kids to do something outside themselves and serve someone else?

 Kids' Notes (personal note from our family)

 Do you think this is something that you and your family could do?
-We want to challenge you to make at least 5 bags and have them in your car so you are prepared next time you encounter someone in need!
+We want to challenge you to make at least 5 bags and have them in your vehicle so you are prepared next time you encounter someone in need!

 Watch the full video here: